vestlane-hiring/backend-demo/README.md

-# Backend Engineering - Tech Task
+# Software Engineer (Backend) - taks

-This is the task for the Backend Engineer role.

-The backend in this codebase handles Books and Authors.
+This codebase implements a REST API Backend based on Spring Boot.

-For each of the following subtasks, please document your reasoning/choices in the `SOLUTION.md` file.
+For each of the following tasks, please document your reasoning/choices in the SOLUTION.md file.

-## Part 1
+## Task 1 - Clean up

-Take a look at the existing code, you'll notice some things are off,
+Take a look at the existing code, you'll notice some things are off:

-- poor naming
-- absent packaging
-- overly-inefficient data management
-- ...
+* poor naming, not much is self-explaining
+* no packaging of source files
+* some querying so inefficient to become problematic

 Fix as many of these as you can.

-## Part 2
+## Task 2 - Implement new feature

-Implement a Book Rental functionality, with the following business rules:
-⚠️ Make sure the solution somehow handles simultaneous rental requests for the same book.

-### Spec
-Endpoint to rent a book:
-- Ensure the book has available copies.
-- Set a dueDate (e.g., 7 days from the rental date).

-Endpoint to return a book
-- Mark the book as returned and increment availableCopies.
-- Flag if the return is late.

-Endpoint to list all books currently rented by a user.

-# Part 3
-Write some test, as you see fit (Integration/Unit).
+We want to implement the concept of a Library that rents out books to users.

+We need to somehow track that a user can book up to a certain maximum of books simultaneously for a certain amount of time.
+For simplicity, let's assume 3 books simultaneously and 1 month, but would be nice to be able to plug in different numbers in the future (ex. maybe premium users will get more books for longer).

+When a book is not currently available, the user could reserve the book, getting added to a waitlist.

+When the user currently holding the book returns it, the book gets assigned automatically to the first User in the waitlist.

+Write some test for the solution.

+* You can assume the currently connected user is in a request parameter, not to have to implement jwt and the like.
+* Similarly, you can make further assumptions to avoid other boilerplate work, just document them.